lanl-ansi/generalized-fragility-model/README.md

 In no particular order:

 * Incorporate hazard fields in Esri shapefile format
+* For Symmetric hazard fields, allow GFM to read in a look-up-table
 * Add new (generic) fragility routines: earthquakes, blast overpressure, etc.